Nil by Mouth (charity)

 Nil By Mouth is a Scottish charity, established in 2000, which seeks to challenge sectarianism within Scottish Society.

 Nil By Mouth was founded as a campaign by Cara Henderson in response to the sectarian murder of her school friend, Mark Scott.
 Nil By Mouth's purpose is to promote the elimination of Sectarian attitudes and behaviours in Scotland with a view to the advancement of greater understanding and respect.

-Nil By Mouth currently deliver inputs to schools, colleges and workplaces on issues surrounding sectarianism, including sectarian language and online hatred.
-The charity also appear regularly in the media to provide informed comment and analysis of incidents, policy decisions and to promote their own campaigns.
+Nil By Mouth currently delivers inputs to schools, colleges and workplaces on issues surrounding sectarianism, including sectarian language and online hatred.
+The charity also appears regularly in the media to provide informed comment and analysis of incidents, policy decisions and to promote their own campaigns.